FAMU-FSU-IME/Soft-Matter-Bayesian-Optimization/README.md

 If you use the code provided in 'Supplementary_BO.ipynb' or its text version 'Supplementary_BO.txt', please cite:

 Liu, S., Wei, A. T., Wang, H., Van Winkle, D., & Lenhert, S. (2023).
 Combinatorial mixtures of organic solutes for improved liquid/liquid extraction of ions.
 Soft Matter, 19(36), 6903-6910.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

+See the LICENSE file for details.

 ## Contact
 For permission requests, please contact: